-In Nigeria, an organization, depending on the nature of its business, may be registered as a company, business name or incorporated trustee at the Corporate Affairs Commission (CAC).
+In Nigeria, depending on the nature of business a person wants to operate, a business may be registered as a company, business name, or incorporated trustee at the Corporate Affairs Commission (CAC).

 A company is a legal entity which consists of an association of persons (whether natural and/or juristic persons) for the purpose of carrying on business.